Kong/kong/DEVELOPER.md

 #### Docker

+Docker takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development – desktop and cloud.
+Docker’s comprehensive end to end platform includes UIs, CLIs, APIs and security that are engineered to work together across the entire application delivery lifecycle.
 You can use Docker / docker-compose and a mounted volume to develop Kong by following the instructions on [Kong/kong-build-tools](https://github.com/Kong/kong-build-tools#developing-kong).